bipin-k/system-design/postgresql-14-internals/chapter-02.md

-## Chapter 1
+## Chapter 02
-### Introduction
+### Isolation

 The key feature of relational databases is their ability to ensure data consistency, that is, data correctness.
 It is a known fact that at the database level it is possible to create integrity constraints, such as NOT NULL or UNIQUE.
+The database system ensures that these constraints are never broken, so data integrity is never compromised.

 Transaction isolation levels are a measure of the extent to which transaction isolation succeeds.
 In particular, transaction isolation levels are defined by the presence or absence of the following phenomena: